 \subsection{Coupling of Markov processes}

+In this paper, we investigate the geometric ergodicity of Markov processes through the coupling approach.
+This section serves as the theoretical background of it.
+We first recall the coupling of measures.
 Let $\mu$ and $\nu$ be two probability measures on $(E,\cB)$.
-A {\it coupling} between $\mu$ and $\nu$ is a probability measure on $E \times E$ whose first and second marginals are respective $\mu$ and $\nu.$ For random variables $X$ and $Y$ taking values in $E$ with respective distribution $\mu$ and $\nu$, we have the following well-known inequality (see, e.g., Lemma 3.6. in \cite{aldous1983random})
+A {\it coupling} of $\mu$ and $\nu$ is a probability measure on $E \times E$ whose the first and second marginals are respective $\mu$ and $\nu.$ There is a well-known inequality showing that the total variation distance between $\mu$ and $\nu$ is bounded by the difference of random variables realizing them.
+To be specific, let $X$ and $Y$ be random variables with respective distributions $\mu$ and $\nu.$ Then (see, for instance, Lemma 3.6. in \cite{aldous1983random})